SnakeOilXY/SnakeOil-XY/Doc/Manual/preflight-check.md

 ## 6. Slicer config

-- My config using custom start gcode that parse the print area and filament type variable for "bed-mesh on print a rea only" and filament specificed setting.
+- My config using custom start gcode that parse the print area and filament type variable for "bed-mesh on print a rea only" and filament specified setting.
 Check <code>SET_FILAMENT_PROFILE</code> macro for more info.

 ### 6.1 Cura slicer gcode setting